German Language and Literature (BA)

 Can be combined*

-Archaeological Sciences (BA), Book Studies (BA), English and American Studies (BA), French Studies (BA), History (BA), Greek Philology (BA), Hispanic Studies (BA), Indo-European and Indo-Iranian Studies (BA), Italian Studies (BA), Japanese Studies (BA), Cultural Geography (BA), Cultural History of Christianity (BA), Art History (BA), Latin Philology (BA), Computational Linguistics (BA), Medieval Latin and Neo-Latin (BA), Scandinavian Studies (BA), Business and Economics (BA), Oriental Studies (BA), Education (BA), Philosophy (BA), Political Science (BA), Chinese Studies (BA), Sociology (BA), Theatre and Media Studies (BA)
+Archaeological Sciences (BA), Book Studies (BA), Computational Linguistics (BA), Digital Humanities and Social Sciences (BA), English and American Studies (BA), French Studies (BA), Cultural Geography (BA), History (BA), Greek Philology (BA), Hispanic Studies (BA), Indo-European and Indo-Iranian Studies (BA), Islamic-Religious Studies (BA), Italian Studies (BA), Japanese Studies (BA), Cultural History of Christianity (BA), Art History (BA), Latin Philology (BA), Medieval Latin and Neo-Latin (BA), Business and Economics (BA), Oriental Studies (BA), Education (BA), Philosophy (BA), Political Science (BA), Chinese Studies (BA), Scandinavian Studies (BA), Sociology (BA), Theatre and Media Studies (BA)

 *These courses are scheduled in such a way that the subjects can usually be combined without overlapping.

-Book Studies (BA), Performing Arts, German (teaching degree), Teaching German as a Second Language, English and American Studies (BA), Ethics, French Studies (BA), History (BA), Hispanic Studies (BA), Indo-European and Indo-Iranian Studies (BA), Italian Studies (BA), Japanese Studies (BA), Computational Linguistics (BA), Scandinavian Studies (BA), Philosophy (BA), Chinese Studies (BA), Theatre and Media Studies (BA)
+Book Studies (BA), Computational Linguistics (BA), Performing Arts, Teaching German as a Second Language, German (teaching degree), English and American Studies (BA), French Studies (BA), History (BA), Hispanic Studies (BA), Indo-European and Indo-Iranian Studies (BA), Italian Studies (BA), Japanese Studies (BA), Philosophy (BA), Ethics, Chinese Studies (BA), Scandinavian Studies (BA), Theatre and Media Studies (BA)

 The FAU website provides an overview of the current application deadlines as well as information on the selection process and how to apply.